Charles Bathurst, 1st Viscount Bledisloe

-Charles Bathurst, 1st Viscount Bledisloe, (21 September 1867 – 3 July 1958) was a British Conservative politician and colonial governor.
+Charles Bathurst, 1st Viscount Bledisloe, (21 September 1867 – 3 July 1958) was a British landowner, barrister, Conservative politician and government minister, and colonial governor.
 He was Governor-General of New Zealand from 1930 to 1935.

 Early life

 Bathurst was born in London, the second son of Charles Bathurst, of Lydney Park, Gloucestershire, and Mary Elizabeth, daughter of Colonel Thomas Hay by Georgette Arnaud.
 He was educated at Sherborne School, Eton College and then University College, Oxford, where he graduated with a law degree in 1890.
 He then studied law and was admitted to the Inner Temple in 1892, when he gained a Master of Arts from Oxford.
 He was also called to the bar.

-He inherited Lydney Park on the death of his elder brother.
+From 1893 to 1896, Bathurst was a student at the Royal Agricultural College, Cirencester.
+He inherited Lydney Park on the death of his father in 1907, his elder brother William Hay Bathurst having died in 1883.

 Member of Parliament and the First World War

 Bathurst worked as a barrister and conveyancer.
 In 1910 he entered parliament representing the Conservative Party as MP for the South or Wilton division of Wiltshire.
 He served as Parliamentary Secretary to the Ministry of Food.

 During the First World War of 1914–1918, Bathurst joined the Royal Engineers Special Reserves, and then served in Southern Command as Assistant Military Secretary at the War Office.
 He carried out the task of ensuring the country had a supply of sugar when asked to chair the Royal Commission on Sugar Supply until 1919.
 Bathurst was appointed a Knight Commander of the Order of the British Empire (KBE) in 1917, and raised to the peerage as Baron Bledisloe of Lydney in the County of Gloucester on 15 October 1918.
-He remained in parliament until 1928, serving as Parliamentary Secretary to the Ministry of Agriculture and Fisheries from 1924 onwards.
+He served as Parliamentary Secretary to the Ministry of Agriculture and Fisheries from 1924 to 1928.
 The following year Bristol University granted him an honorary Doctorate of Science.
 He served as a member of the Privy Council from 1926.
 Stanley Baldwin appointed Lord Bledisloe to chair the Royal Commission on Land Drainage, probably owing to his own experiences on the banks of the Severn in Gloucestershire.
 This was his last such honour before being posted overseas.

 Governor-General of New Zealand

-After leaving parliament, Lord Bledisloe was created a Knight Grand Cross of the Order of St Michael and St George and invested a Knight of Grace of the Order of St John of Jerusalem on appointment as the fourth Governor-General of New Zealand, an office he held from 1930 until 1935, proving to be well liked and respected.
+Lord Bledisloe was appointed Governor-General of New Zealand in 1930.
+He was created a Knight Grand Cross of the Order of St Michael and St George and invested as a Knight of Grace of the Order of St John of Jerusalem at the same time.
+He served as Governor-General from 1930 until 1935, proving to be well liked and respected.